WithoutHaste/Names/CONVERSION.md

 EntityFrameworkCore 2.1.14 limits EntityFrameworkCore.Relational to 2.1.14
 - and that does not contain extension method `DbSet<T>.FromRawSql` which I need for stored proc calls
 - looks like just calling it `FromSql` instead fixes it

+sort out how to unit test later

+No database provider has been configured for this DbContext.
+A provider can be configured by overriding the DbContext.OnConfiguring method or by using AddDbContext on the application service provider.
+If AddDbContext is used, then also ensure that your DbContext type accepts a DbContextOptions<TContext> object in its constructor and passes it to the base constructor for DbContext.
+- sorted this out

+Entity type 'NickNameRecord' has composite primary key defined with data annotations.
+To set composite primary key, use fluent API.